fishfolk/jumpy/PACKAGING.md

 - `jumpy-<version>-<target>.<ext>`

 A single archive includes the `jumpy` binary and `assets` directory.
 It can be verified by using a SHA256 hash file that has the same name as the artifact except it ends with ".sha256".
 Release artifacts are not signed at this time.

+### Steam

+This is WIP.
+In the `steam` folder there is a `./package_steam.sh` script.
+This pulls the latest github release and prepares windows/linx/apple builds as .zip files to be prepared for upload to steam.
+Output is in `./steam/packaged` dir.
+Subsequent runs cleanup built packages.

+To prepare packages other than latest, can be run as: `VERSION=v0.10.0 ./package_steam.sh`.

+This script also adds some additional launch scripts (see `./steam/launch_scripts`).